getflourish/Sketch-Style-Inventory/Readme.md

 ![Screenshot](https://dl.dropboxusercontent.com/u/974773/_keepalive/Sketch%20CSS.png)

 ### Generate/Color Inventory
-Generates an artboard with all colors that are used in the document.
+Generates an artboard with all colors that are used on the current page.

 ![Screenshot](https://dl.dropboxusercontent.com/u/974773/_keepalive/Style%20Inventory/Colors.png)

-### Generate/Style Inventory
-Generates both, the color and text style com.getflourish.

 ### Generate/Text Style Inventory
 Generates an artboard with all text styles that are used in the document.